Entanglement-Assisted Quantum Error-Correcting Codes over Local Frobenius Rings: Preliminaries

 \subsection{EAQECCs over local Frobenius rings}

 Quantum stabilizer codes can be constructed only from abelian subgroups of $\mathcal{P}_n(\mathcal{R}).$ To construct QECCs from non-abelian subgroups of $\mathcal{P}_n(\mathcal{R})$, there is a framework of entanglement-assisted quantum error correcting codes (EAQECCs), which involves the use of maximally entangled states shared between the transmitter and the receiver.
 Brun et al.\ \cite{brun} first proposed this construction from non-abelian subgroups of $\mathcal{P}_n(\mathbb{Z}_2)$.
 They constructed quantum stabilizer codes from stabilizer groups obtained by extending the operators in the non-abelian subgroups into an appropriate higher dimensional space to form abelian subgroups.
-The qubits added for the extension, called the entanglement qubits, are assumed to be residing error-free at the receiver end.
+Maximally entangled qubit pairs, termed as \emph{ebits}, are added for the extension; one qubit from each pair is held by the transmitter and the other qubit is held by the receiver.
+The qubits held at the receiver end are assumed to be error-free.

 The basic idea of Brun et al.\ can be extended to construct EAQECCs from non-abelian subgroups of $\mathcal{P}_n(\mathcal{R}).$ For this, we need a method to extend a non-abelian subgroup of $\mathcal{P}_n(\mathcal{R})$ into an appropriate higher dimensional space to form an abelian group.
-To this end, we first note that if $\mathcal{S}$ is a subgroup of $\mathcal{P}_n(\mathcal{R}),$ then $\Psi(\mathcal{S}) \subseteq \mathcal{R}^{2n}$ is an additive subgroup of $\mathcal{R}^{2n}.$ Moreover, by Lemma \ref{comm}, we see that an operator $P=\omega^\ell X(a)Z(b) \in \mathcal{P}_n(\mathcal{R})$ commutes with elements of the subgroup $\mathcal{S}$ if and only if $\chi(ba'-b'a)=1$ for each $\omega^{\ell'}X(a')Z(b')\in \mathcal{S}.$ From this, we observe that if $V_1 \in \mathcal{P}_n(\mathcal{R})$ commutes with all elements of $\mathcal{S},$ then $\Psi(V_1) \in \Psi (\mathcal{S})^{\perp_\chi}.$
+To this end, we first note that if $\mathcal{S}$ is a subgroup of $\mathcal{P}_n(\mathcal{R}),$ then $\Psi(\mathcal{S}) \subseteq \mathcal{R}^{2n}$ is an additive subgroup of $\mathcal{R}^{2n}.$ Moreover, by Lemma \ref{comm}, we see that an operator $P=\omega^\ell X(a)Z(b) \in \mathcal{P}_n(\mathcal{R})$ commutes with elements of the subgroup $\mathcal{S}$ if and only if $\chi(b \cdot a'-b' \cdot a)=1$ for each $\omega^{\ell'}X(a')Z(b')\in \mathcal{S}.$ From this, we observe that if $V_1 \in \mathcal{P}_n(\mathcal{R})$ commutes with all elements of $\mathcal{S},$ then $\Psi(V_1) \in \Psi (\mathcal{S})^{\perp_\chi}.$